Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 title: "Locating Spokane Part 2"
 categories: [osm-finder, beta, tutorial]
 ---
-Let's take another quick look at Spokane before we move onto more advanced techniques.
+Now that we've found Domino's, let's take another look at basic entity relationships before we move onto more advanced geolocation techniques.

-Before continuining, I'm assuming you've read the [first article](https://xetnus.github.io/blog/locating-spokane-part-1/) in this series, where we located the Domino's pizza (#1) in the image below.
-Now, we'll cover the hotel (#2) and chimneys (#3) using similar techniques.
+Before continuining, I'm assuming you've read the [first article](https://xetnus.github.io/blog/locating-spokane-part-1/) in this series, where we located Domino's pizza (#1) in the image below.
+In this article, we'll cover the hotel (#2) and chimneys (#3) using similar techniques.

 ![](/blog/images/2022-01-27-highlighted.jpg)

 ## The Geolocation Process

-From the last article, we already know to start our search in Washington state.
-If you followed the most recent version of the [installation instructions](https://github.com/Xetnus/osm-finder#installation) on the GitHub page, you should have the data for Washington state loaded in your database.
+From the last article, we already know that our search starts in Washington state.
+If you followed the [installation instructions](https://github.com/Xetnus/osm-finder#installation) on the GitHub page, you should already have the data for Washington state loaded in your database.

 ### 2. Hotel